felagund1789/pokedex-react-app/README.md

 Future enhancements for the app may include features such as:

-- **Search and Filter**: Allowing users to search for Pokemon by name or filter them by type, generation, etc.
+- **Filter**: Allowing users to filter Pokemon by type, generation, etc.
 - **Favorites**: Enabling users to mark their favorite Pokemon and access them quickly.
 - **Battle Simulator**: Adding a feature to simulate battles between different Pokemon.
 - **User Accounts**: Implementing user authentication and profiles to save preferences and progress.